Alex Smith (footballer, born 1938)

-Alex Smith (born 29 October 1938) is an English footballer who played as a goalkeeper in the Football League in the 1960s and 1970s, notably with Halifax Town.
+Alex Smith (29 October 1938 – 28 November 2023) was an English footballer who played as a goalkeeper in the Football League in the 1960s and 1970s, notably with Halifax Town.

 He was the Accrington Stanley goalkeeper in all their games in the 1961–62 season, but following their resignation from the league, their results were expunged and he is not shown officially to have played any league games for them.

 After Accrington's demise he moved to Bolton Wanderers, and then on to Halifax Town for whom he made over 300 league appearances.
 His final league club was Preston North End.